Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Introduction

 A number of recent surveys have explored topics at the intersection of safety, learning, and contact-rich robotic manipulation.
 However, none comprehensively address the unique challenges and opportunities posed by safe learning in contact-rich tasks.
 Our survey aims to bridge this gap by providing a focused, methodical overview of the state-of-the-art, specifically within this critical niche.

-Several surveys have investigated safe learning and RL more generally.
+Several surveys have investigated safe learning and reinforcement learning (RL) more generally.
 Works such as~\citep{brunke2022safe,zhao2023state,gu2024review} provide comprehensive overviews of safety mechanisms in learning-based control and safe RL, including constraints, shielding, and exploration strategies.
 More specialized perspectives are offered in surveys on state-wise safety~\citep{zhao2023state}, control barrier functions in RL~\citep{guerrier2024learning} and shielded RL~\citep{odriozola2023shielded}.
 While these surveys address safety in learning, they often neglect the complexities introduced by physical interaction and contact dynamics.

 From the perspective of robotic manipulation and contact, surveys such as~\citep{suomalainen2022survey,kroemer2021review} and ~\citep{xu2019compare} analyze manipulation strategies and control frameworks, including both model-based and model-free methods.
 Others review variable impedance control~\citep{abu2020variable} and compliant mechanisms~\citep{samadikhoshkho2024review}, which are crucial for adapting to contact uncertainties but do not directly integrate learning-based safety frameworks.

 The application of RL in robotic assembly has also been reviewed in recent literature~\citep{stan2020reinforcement,elguea2023review,das2025towards} with emphasis on task success and sample efficiency.
 However, these surveys primarily focus on task performance and learning architectures, offering limited discussion on safety guarantees during exploration or deployment.
-Some surveys focused on contact-rich tasiks but lost safety highlight, such as ~\citep{Tsuji2025asu} only focus on imitation learning methods.
+A recent survey paper \citep{Tsuji2025asu} reviews the imitation learning methods for contact-rich robotic tasks.
+Differently, we center our review specifically on online safe learning methods, without focusing on imitation learning.

 More recent efforts begin to address physical risk and safety in the era of data-driven and foundation model-based robotics~\citep{kojima2025comprehensive,lamba2025alignment,xie2025towards,wabersich2023data}, highlighting the growing relevance of scalable safety mechanisms.
 However, they often center on high-level policy alignment or general-purpose systems, lacking specificity in contact-rich manipulation contexts.